Professional Development Company (PDC)

 What about confidentiality and supervision agreements?

-We use an eclectic approach for both counselling and supervision, narrative, cognitive behaviour therapy and others.
-The Rise Up Model is also very helpful.
+We use an eclectic approach for counselling, narrative, cognitive behaviour therapy and others.